 Note: A lot of this will only happen if you’ve already chosen the branch you want to enlist in.
 If not, you’re just going to be shopping, and recruiters may not get this far with you.

 If you take the the practice ASVAB, score high, and show promise, your recruiter will ask you if you’re ready to start the official process.

 You give your whole life to these people.
-It can take several days to make this happen, if you work a full-time job and your recruiter’s office isn’t close to you.
+It can take several days to make this happen if you work a full-time job and your recruiter’s office isn’t close.
 Depending on how quickly you get all the paperwork and official documents to them will depend on when you move on to take the official ASVAB and get processed at MEPS.

 Taking the ASVAB and MEPS

 I don’t want to go into too many details here since I’ll be elaborating more on my experience later, but the gist of it is: you go to the MEPS building (mine was in St. Louis), and you take the ASVAB and possibly process into your branch the very next day.
 Sometimes it doesn’t work that way.
 It may take several trips to MEPS, but it’s easiest if you can do the “One Stop.”
 That’s where you test and process in a two-day period.

 If you make it through that, you’ll come out as an official future member of the military.
 You’ll be in the DEP, or Delayed Entry Program.
 You hang out in this program until a job slot you’re qualified for comes through and you can get your date to leave for Basic Military Training.